Me: I'm getting real pissed off at all the people who keep copying my story.

 I don't own Danny Phantom.
 I own this story.
 MINE.
 YOU CAN NO HAVE.

 The class wakes up and tries to cross the river.
 One of the girls can't swim, and when Wulf shows up and terrifies the class, she falls under the water and is swept away.
 Danny panics and asks Wulf to save her.
 Ryan says it's probably Danny's fault they're stuck on the island considering who his parents are, and the entire class reflects on how they are completely on their own.

 Stranded Day 3 part 2

-Everyone was tense and full of regret and longing.
+Everyone was tense.
 The students stayed on the floor, each trying to grasp the new reality they were thrust into.
 The dripping of their soaked clothes and the gentle hum of the still glowing river did their best to drown out the silence, but to no avail.
-The ghost-wolf remained towering over the Trio who continued to be uncharacteristically silent during the previous conversation.
+The ghost-wolf remained towering over the trio who continued to be uncharacteristically silent during the previous conversation.